York Minster: Towers and bells

 The two west towers of the minster hold bells, clock chimes and a concert carillon.
 The north-west tower contains Great Peter (216 cwt or 10.8 tons) and the six clock bells (the largest weighing just over 60 cwt or 3 tons).
-The south-west tower holds 14 bells (tenor 59 cwt or 3 tons) hung and rung for change ringing and 22 carillon bells (tenor 23 cwt or 1.2 tons) which are played from a baton keyboard in the ringing chamber (all together 36 bells.)
+The south-west tower holds 14 bells (tenor 59 cwt or 3 tons) hung and rung for change ringing and 35 carillon bells (tenor 23 cwt or 1.2 tons) which are played from a baton keyboard in the ringing chamber (all together 56 bells.)

 The clock bells ring every quarter of an hour during the daytime and Great Peter strikes the hour.

 The change ringing bells fell silent in October 2016, following the controversial termination of the ringers' volunteer agreements by the dean and chapter.
 The pause in ringing included the Christmas period of 2016, reported as the first time in over 600 years that the Minster's bells were not heard on Christmas Day.
 After a year with no change ringing, a new band was appointed and ringing resumed.

 York Minster became the first cathedral in England to have a carillon of bells with the arrival of a further twenty-four small bells on 4 April 2008.
 These are added to the existing "Nelson Chime" which is chimed to announce Evensong around 5:00 pm each day, giving a carillon of 35 bells in total (three chromatic octaves).
 The new bells were cast at the Loughborough Bell Foundry of John Taylor & Co, where all of the existing minster bells were cast.
 The new carillon is a gift to the minster.
 It will be the first new carillon in the British Isles for 40 years and first hand played carillon in an English cathedral.
 Before Evensong each evening, hymn tunes are played on a baton keyboard connected with the bells, but occasionally anything from Beethoven to the Beatles may be heard.

+Turret clock

+The turret clock in the south west tower was built by John Moore & Sons of Clerkenwell in 1841 and set going on 21 April 1842.
+It struck the hour on a bell of 53 long cwt, and the quarters on two other bells.
+The clock frame was 7 ft in length, and 4 ft 6 in high.
+The wheels for the quarters and striking made of gun metal were 2 ft in diameter.
+The clock was equipped with a compass dial escapement with hardened steel studs in the escapement wheel.
+The arms of the pallets included adjusting screws to set the escapement.
+The pendulum had a period of 2 seconds and the bob weighed 200 lb.
+The hammer that struck the hours weighed 75 lb and the clock ran for eight days between winding.

+By 1858 the arrival of an observatory at the York Museum, and the transmission of Greenwich Mean Time by the railway, it became apparent to local people that the minster clock was not reliable, deteriorating by several seconds each day.